trycourier/courier-ios/README.md

 ### **(Recommended) Setup the Courier Notification Service**

-Without adding the Courier Notification Service your Courier workspace will not know when Courier delivers the push notification.
+Without adding the Courier Notification Service your Courier workspace will not know when Courier delivers a push notification to the device.

-Follow this tutorial setup the service!
-(No code required 😄)
+Follow this tutorial to setup the service!
+(No Code Required 😄)

 ![Entitlement setup](https://github.com/trycourier/courier-ios/blob/master/service-extension-tutorial.gif)